kubernetes-retired/service-catalog/docs/install.md

 ## Kubernetes Version

-Service Catalog requires a Kubernetes cluster v1.7.0 or later.
+Service Catalog requires a Kubernetes cluster v1.7 or later.
 You'll also need a [Kubernetes configuration file](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) installed on your host.
 You need this file so you can use `kubectl` and [`helm`](https://helm.sh) to communicate with the cluster.

-Many Kubernetes installation tools and/or cloud providers will set up this configuration file for you.
-Please check with your tool for details.
+Many Kubernetes installation tools and/or cloud providers will set this configuration file up for you.
+Please check with your tool or provider for details.

 ### `kubectl` Version